4.2. 3 Story Building: Sensitivity Analysis

 For this example you will need two additional file recorder.tcl and postprocess.tcl.

-The recorder script as shown will record the envelope displacements and RMS acceleratiuons in the first two degrees-of-freedom for the nodes in the modes.
+The recorder script as shown will record the envelope displacements and RMS accelerations in the first two degrees-of-freedom for the nodes in the modes.
 The script will also record the element forces.
 The file is as shown below:

 The postprocess.tcl script shown below will accept as input any of the 10 nodes *in the domain and for each of the two dof directions and element forces.